oceanprotocol/pdr-predictoor/readmes/setup_testnet.md

 ```bash
 # if docker is installed
 docker build -t pdr-predictoor:latest .
 # if podman is installed
 podman build -t pdr-predictoor:latest .
 ```

-This command builds the container image using the Dockerfile in the current directory and tags it as `pdr-predictoor:latest`, you can use any tag you'd like.
+This command builds the container image using the Dockerfile in the current directory and tags it as `pdr-predictoor:latest`.
+You can use any tag you'd like.
 You'll need the tag in the upcoming steps.

 ### Setting up Azure Container Registry (ACR)